 Choosing a treat for a one year old can be a challenge, but this idea fits the 1st boy birthday theme perfectly.
 With a little help from Mom and Dad, the little party guests were suckers for this sweet treat.
 This is the party favor display that we made for our little Eason's 1st birthday party.
 We chose green pails and then lined the inside with a dotted tablecloth.
 Next, we placed a Styrofoam ball inside the pail and secured with tape.
 Shredded paper was glued to the Styrofoam ball.
 Then, we stuck the lollipops into the Styrofoam ball.
 These pails were placed on all the tables to serve as centerpieces.

-This a closeup of the lollipops we ordered from Birthday in a Box.
-They were spot on and exactly what we had in mind, one of the highlights of the party.
+These lolllipops were spot on and exactly what we had in mind, one of the highlights of the party.
 Whether using as party favors or in a centerpiece, you will not be disappointed.
-These three inch lollipops are individually wrapped and ready to personalize with a name or message.
+Each lollipop is individually wrapped and ready to personalize with a name or message.
 When your receive your lollipops, just peel the stickers from the sheet and apply to the lollipops.
 We added some curly ribbon for extra pizazz.
 Any treat can be made sweeter with the presentation.